shonny-ua/gulp-rev-collector/README.md

 see concat-static-res-request information: [http-nginx-concat](https://github.com/alibaba/nginx-http-concat)

-> The concat static asserts must are wrapped in quotes ('|").  "/js/??/com/a.js,/com/b.js,/com/c.js"
+> The concat static asserts should be wrapped in quotes ('|").  "/js/??/com/a.js,/com/b.js,/com/c.js"

 ### Works with gulp-rev-collector